What You Need to Know About Veterinary Assistant or Laboratory Animal Caretaker

 Coordination: Adjusting actions in relation to others’ actions.

 - Veterinarian Helper

-In 2016, there was an estimated number of 83,800 jobs in the United States for Veterinary Assistant or Laboratory Animal Caretaker.
+In the United States, there were 83,800 jobs for Veterinary Assistant or Laboratory Animal Caretaker in 2016.
 New jobs are being produced at a rate of 19.3% which is above the national average.
 The Bureau of Labor Statistics predicts 16,200 new jobs for Veterinary Assistant or Laboratory Animal Caretaker by 2026.
 There will be an estimated 15,500 positions for Veterinary Assistant per year.

 The states with the most job growth for Veterinary Assistant are Utah, Nevada, and North Dakota.
 Watch out if you plan on working in Ohio, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

 Salary for a Veterinary Assistant

 The average yearly salary of a Veterinary Assistant ranges between $19,950 and $38,890.

 Veterinary Assistants and Laboratory Animal Caretakers who work in Massachusetts, Maine, or Alaska, make the highest salaries.